EXPLAINER: What to know about vaccines for kids aged 5-11

 CDC said children should get the dose that’s right for their age on the day of vaccination.
 So if a child gets the 10-microgram dose for the first shot and then turns 12, the second shot should be the 30-microgram dose.

-SHOULD I JUST WAIT UNITL THEIR 12TH BIRTHDAY SO BOTH SHOTS ARE THE BIGGER DOSE?
+SHOULD I JUST WAIT UNTIL THEIR 12TH BIRTHDAY SO BOTH SHOTS ARE THE BIGGER DOSE?

 Pediatricians say not to postpone vaccination because the kid-size dose is effective in that age group.